-Addendum D-CHA Criminal Background Restrictions
+Addendum D- CHA Criminal Background Restrictions

-Prior to denying admission on the basis of a criminal record, management will notify the household of the information that provided the grounds for the proposed denial and must provide the subject of the record and the applicant with a copy of the criminal record and an opportunity to dispute the accuracy and relevance of that record.
+All applicants will be screened in accordance with HUD's PIH Notice 2015-91 issued November 2, 2015.
+The fact that an individual was arrested is not evidence that the individual engaged in criminal activity.
+HMC must evaluate evidence other than an applicant's arrest record to determine if the person engaged in disqualifying criminal activity.
+Such evidence includes police reports detailing circumstances of the arrest, witness statements, and other relevant documentation that disqualifying conduct occurred Prior to denying admission on the basis of a criminal record, management will notify the household of the information that provided the grounds for the proposed denial and must provide the subject of the record and the applicant with a copy of the criminal record and an opportunity to dispute the accuracy and relevance of that record.

-1. Level One - Exclusions under the Cabrini-Consent Decree - Cabrini Families Pursuant to the Cabrini-Green Consent Decree (Section VI (B)(4)(a) and (b)), a Cabrini-Green Lottery Family is ineligible for any replacement public housing built under the Cabrini-Green Consent Decree, if they have the following criminal history.
-Such applicants and/or households are therefore, also ineligible for a public housing unit at Parkside Nine Phase II, if prior to relocation to a newly developed unit, but after relocation to a subsidized unit within the HOPE VI Planning Area or a temporary Section 8 placement or after entry of the Consent Decree (in the case of families residing in a CHA unit) the applicant or household member:
+1. Level One - Exclusions under the Cabrini-Consent Decree - Cabrini Families Pursuant to the Cabrini-Green Consent Decree (Section VI (B)(4)(a) and (b)), a Cabrini-Green Lottery Family is ineligible for any replacement CHA housing built under the Cabrini-Green Consent Decree, if they have the following criminal history.
+Such applicants and/or households are therefore, also ineligible for a RAD PBV assisted unit at Parkside 4 Phase 2, if prior to relocation to a newly developed unit, but after relocation to a subsidized unit within the HOPE VI Planning Area or a temporary Section 8 placement or after entry of the Consent Decree (in the case of families residing in a CHA unit) the applicant or household member:

-a. was convicted of any criminal activity that threatened the health, safety, or right to peaceful enjoyment of the premises by other residents or any drug-related criminal activity on or off the premises, or b. had a household member, guest, or visitor while under the leaseholder's control, convicted of any criminal activity that threatened the health, safety or right to peaceful enjoyment of the premises by other residents, or any drug- related criminal activity on or off the premises.
-This exclusion shall not apply where the leaseholder agrees to exclude the offending person from the household.
+- a. was convicted of any criminal activity that threatened the health, safety, or right to peaceful enjoyment of the premises by other residents or any drug-related criminal activity on or off the premises, or - b. had a household member, guest, or visitor while under the leaseholder's control, convicted of any criminal activity that threatened the health, safety or right to peaceful enjoyment of the premises by other residents, or any drug- related criminal activity on or off the premises.
+This exclusion shall not apply where the leaseholder agrees to exclude the offending person from the household. - 2.
+Level Two Exclusions under Federal Regulations & CHA's ACOP and/or HCV Adm.
+Plan